virtualelephant/vsphere-sddc/README.md

 Project to deploy complete SDDC stack using Ansible.
 Initial execution of the workflow will rely upon a hard-coded variables YAML file for ingestion of values.

 ## Ansible Roles
-* esxi-adv-settings     - Configure advanced ESXi settings on ESXi node
+* esxi-adv-settings     - Configure advanced ESXi settings on an ESXi node
-* esxi-host-config       - Configure DNS on ESXi node
+* esxi-host-config      - Configure DNS, hostname and NTP settings on an ESXi node
-* esxi-services         - Configure ESXi services on ESXi node
+* esxi-services         - Configure ESXi services on an ESXi node
-* esxi-vmk-interfaces   - Create/delete VMkernel interfaces on ESXi node
+* esxi-vmk-interfaces   - Create/delete VMkernel interfaces on an ESXi node
 * nsxv-cluster-prep     - Prepare vCenter cluster for NSX-v
 * nsxv-controllers      - Create/delete NSX-v controllers
 * nsxv-license          - Assign NSX-v license